vishnraj/go-scraper/README.md

       --error_dump             Dumps current page contents on error --error_location         Logs the current URL that we have arrived at on error --headless               Use headless shell
       --redis_dump              Set this option for all dumps to go to the redis database that we connet to this app --redis_key_expiration int   The duration, in secondds that keys will remain in redis for - default value of zero makes this indefinite
-      --redis_password string  If we need a password to login to the redis database, specify it --redis_url string       If we want to send dumps to a redis database we must set a valid URL -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
+      --redis_password string   If we need a password to login to the redis database, specify it --redis_url string        If we want to send dumps to a redis database we must set a valid URL --redis_write_timeout int Timeout (seconds) for writing to redis (default 10) -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
   --user_data_dir string         User data dir for browser data if we specify non headless mode (default "/tmp/chrome_dev_1")
 ```